When do you need a virtual data room hero.

 BlogWhen to use a virtual data room - and when to skip it

-Most founders only think about a data room when an investor asks for one.
-That's usually too late.
+Most people only think about a data room when someone asks for one.
+By then, you're already behind.

-This guide covers the specific situations where you actually need a virtual data room, what 'actually need' means in practice, and what you should be looking for in a provider at each stage.
-It also covers when you don't need one - because not every situation calls for a full VDR setup.
+This guide covers when you actually need a virtual data room, what that looks like across different situations - M&A, real estate, consulting, fundraising, legal and what to look for in a provider.
+It also covers when you don't need one, because not every document-sharing situation calls for a full VDR setup.

 What is a virtual data room, quickly

-A virtual data room is a secure online space for storing and sharing confidential documents with external parties - investors, acquirers, lawyers, auditors.
+A virtual data room is a secure online space for storing and sharing confidential documents with people outside your organization - buyers, investors, lawyers, auditors, advisors.
 It's not cloud storage.
-It's not a shared folder.
-It's a deal-specific environment with access controls, audit logs, and analytics built in.
+It's not a shared folder with a password.
+It's a controlled environment built specifically for situations where the documents are sensitive and the stakes are real.

-The core things a VDR does that Dropbox or Google Drive don't:
+Here's what a VDR does that Dropbox or Google Drive simply don't:

-• Gates access behind an NDA before anyone sees anything
+• Gates access behind an NDA — nobody sees anything until they've agreed to your terms

-• Shows you engagement data - who opened what, which pages they read, how long they spent
+• Shows you engagement data — who opened what, which pages they spent time on, what they skipped

 Google Drive vs virtual data room.